The US Economy: State Dominance vs. Overall View ### Texas vs. California: Who is the true economic engine of the USA? ### Tesla, Apple & Co. are fleeing: Why Texas is becoming the new economic wonderland ###

 Structural shifts reinforce dominance

-California's economy grew more slowly (2.3% annually) between 2020 and 2023 than Florida (4.6%) and Texas (3.9%), but retained its absolute dominance through technology, entertainment, and agriculture.
-Over the long term (25 years), California grew by 111% versus 75% nationally, while Texas even reached 128%.
+California's economy grew more slowly (2.3% annually) between 2020 and 2023 than Florida (4.6%) and Texas (3.9%), but maintains its absolute dominance through technology, entertainment, and agriculture.
+Over the long term (25 years), California grew by 111% compared to 75% nationally, while Texas reached an even higher 128%.

 Economic strengths

 The US will remain the most robust major economy in 2025, with a GDP of $29.2 trillion.
-While Germany stagnates (0.1% growth) and the EU achieves only 0.7%, experts forecast 1.5% growth for the US despite protectionist trade policies.
+While Germany stagnates (0.1% growth) and the EU achieves only 0.7%, experts predict 1.5% growth for the US despite protectionist trade policies.

 Key factors of US strength

-• Demographic dynamics: Florida exemplifies how population growth through immigration creates continuous economic stimulus
+- Demographic dynamics: Florida exemplifies how population growth through immigration creates continuous economic stimulus

 Structural vulnerabilities